alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 We are also uploading many new files:
 * certificate-updater.py - a script written in Python that checks whether the current certificate it up to date, renews it if necessary, and changes the SLB configuration;
+* certificate-updater.sh - a Bash script that sets the correct working directory and then calls certificate-updater.py;
 * certificate-updater-config.ini - the configuration file for "certificate-updater.py";
 * certificate-updater.service - a SystemD script to execute "certificate-updater.py" when the VM starts;
 * certificate-updater-cron - a [Cron](https://en.wikipedia.org/wiki/Cron) script to run